Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 ✅ Perfect for swimmers who wear earplugs

-Which also means that most traditional waterproof MP3 players are kaput as they use earbuds.
+This also means that most traditional waterproof MP3 players are kaput as they use earbuds.

-Because the Shokz Open Swims use bone conduction, you get the best of both worlds (finally!): no earaches and yes music.
+Because the Shokz Open Swims use bone conduction, you get the best of both worlds (finally!): no earaches and, yes, music.

 Shokz OpenSwim Bone Conduction MP3 Player for Swimmers